Infrastructure

 Share:

-They understand that it's not just they're members of their local government or their tribe that they're helping, they understand that it's all of Oklahoma.
+They understand that it’s not just the members of their local government or their tribe that they’re helping, they understand that it’s all of Oklahoma.